jiachenyee/IDAssignment2/README.md

 ### Content and Media
 - Product Information - Name, Description, Price, Image are taken from [Scoop Wholefoods SG](https://scoopwholefoodsshop.com/collections/shop-all)
 - Icons - The relevant icons are taken from [Icon]()
-- Fonts - IBM Plex Sans, font used throughout the website, is taken from [Google Font]()
+- Fonts - IBM Plex Sans, font used throughout the website, is taken from [Google Fonts]()
 - Animation - The animated truck was taken from [Lottie]()
+- Animation - The animated truck was taken from [Lottie]()

 ### Acknowledgements
 - [MEL]() - Reference on lesson materials and links.
 - [W3 Schools]() - Reference on html, css and other content.
-- [Youtube]() - Reference was taken for certain codes such as games.
+- [YouTube]() - Reference was taken for certain codes such as games.
 - [Stack Overflow]() - Reference on codes for specific content such as data validations for forms.